bxparks/AceSegment/examples/AutoBenchmark/README.md

     * Makes almost no difference in execution speed.
 Maybe if I squint hard enough, it looks like a few microseconds faster on average?
     * Saves flash consumption on AVR processors (see MemoryBenchmark/README.md).
+* Regenerate after attaching an actual HT16K33 LED module on the I2C bus.
+    * The hardware I2C library `<Wire.h>` checks for a proper ACK response from the I2C device.
+If a NACK is received, then it stops transmitting the rest of the data in the transmit buffer and returns immediately from `endTransmission()`.
+    * Causes AutoBenchmark to produces incorrect timing (too short) for the `Ht16k33(TwoWire)` benchmark.
+    * Software I2C implementations such as `SimpleWireInterface` and `SimpleWireFastInterface` do *not* check the response from the I2C device.
+      The benchmark results are not affected.
+    * For AVR processors, the software I2C implementation of `SimpleWireFastInterface` using `digitalWriteFast()` is *faster* than hardware I2C using `<Wire.h>`:
+        * `<Wire.h>` with `setClock(400000)` produces throughput of about 234
+          kHz.
+        * `SimpleWireFastInterface` using 1us delayMicros produces a throughput of about 350 kHz.
+    * For 32-bit processors without a `digitalWriteFast` library, `SimpleWireFastInterface` is comparable to the 100 kHz setting of `<Wire.h>`, until we get to very fast 32-bit processors like the ESP32 and Teensy 3.2, where `SimpleWireInterface` becomes competitive with 400 kHz of `<Wire.h>`.

 ## Results